youngker/apparmor-wiki/EnvironmentVariables.md

 ???
 IF no environment rules default allow, else default deny ???

-???allow do we make env rules white listing + black list
+???allow do we make env rules allow listing + block list

 ??? anchored vs. unanchored expressions
 = using ^ and $ vs contains